BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 If you're planning on using EF Core and/or .NET, VS does not have wizard support for edmx which makes no sense to me.
 This roadblock is easily overcome by creating a separate project using .NET Framework for your data models and then linking your .NET / EF Core projects to those edmx models.

-If there's any magic you feel should be included here, pop me a mail.</br>
+If there's any magic you feel should be included here, you're welcome to pop me a mail.</br>
 Scanning for preset FlameRobin databases and including them in a dropdown in the VS connection dialog is on the priority todo list.
 That's a simple enumeration of the FlameRobin db xml file, if installed.</br>
 Also on the priority list are DDL commands...
 Create, Alter etc.